LiaOb21/colora/README.md

 - [x] test dataset
 - [x] test config file
 - [x] test possibility to add ONT reads as optional param in hifiasm
-- [ ] test possibility to add HiC reads as optional params in hifiasm: file names change in this case.
+- [x] test possibility to add HiC reads as optional params in hifiasm: file names change in this case.
 Need more study.
 Probably this needs a separate rule.
-- [ ] packages versions: create stable yaml files with conda export
-- [ ] add singularity and docker as option for environment management
 - [x] implement ncbi `FCS` (decontamination) as optional rule (orange path in the scheme above)
 - [x] make purging steps optional
 - [x] slurm integration (profile)
 - [x] setting of resources for each rule
 - [x] Rule `purge_dups.smk` and `purge_dups_alt.smk`: redirecting outputs
+- [x] Formatting and linting to be fixed according to snakemake requirements
 - [ ] implement `assemblyQC` - waiting for new Merqury release to make a new conda recipe (light green path above)
-- [x] Formatting and linting to be fixed according to snakemake requirements
+- [ ] organelle QC
+- [ ] ONT prep
 - [ ] log files: some of them are empty because it's impossible to redirect stderr and stdout to the file
+- [ ] packages versions: create stable yaml files with conda export
+- [ ] add singularity and docker as option for environment management
+- [ ] check if there is a better way to define oatk output

 Notes: